David Fialkow

-David P. Fialkow (born October 18, 1958) is an American venture capitalist and an award-winning documentary filmmaker and producer.
-He is the co-founder of General Catalyst, a venture capital firm focused on early-stage and growth investments.
-He is also a producer of the Academy Award-winning documentary Icarus.
+David P. Fialkow (born October 18, 1958) is an American billionaire venture capitalist and a documentary filmmaker and producer.
+He is the co-founder of General Catalyst, a $40bn venture capital firm focused on early-stage and growth investments.
+He is also a producer of the Oscar-winning documentaries Icarus and Navalny.

 Early life and education

 David Fialkow was born in Boston, Massachusetts, and attended Buckingham Browne & Nichols School in Cambridge.
 Fialkow then attended Colgate University, where he earned a B.A. in fine arts, with a concentration in film.

 Fialkow graduated from Colgate in 1981.
-He took a year off to travel and run a T-shirt business before entering law school.
+He took a year off to make a documentary film on Biking and run a T-shirt business before entering law school.
 He earned a J.D. degree from Boston College in 1985.

 Career

 Early career

-Fialkow met fellow General Catalyst Co-Founder Joel Cutler, with whom he would launch a number of successful businesses, at a summer camp in Maine.
+Fialkow met fellow General Catalyst Co-Founder Joel Cutler, with whom he would launch a number of successful businesses, in first grade.
 While an undergraduate at Colgate, Fialkow started a successful T-shirt business.
 In 1987, while still in law school, he also co-founded Last-Minute Travel Company (later changed to National Leisure Group), which offered discounted vacations for individuals with flexible schedules.
-By the time of its sale in 1995, Last-Minute Travel was the third-largest vacation package provider in the United States.
+By the time of its sale in 1995, Last-Minute Travel was the second-largest vacation package provider in the United States.

 Among other jobs that he held while in undergraduate and law school, Fialkow worked as a driver for leveraged buyout pioneer Thomas H. Lee.
 After graduation, Fialkow worked as an associate at Lee's eponymous firm as well as U.S. Venture Partners.
 Along with Cutler, he also founded a number of applied technology-based platforms and tools for the travel, financial services, specialty retail, and payment processing industries.
 In addition to National Leisure Group, these included: